liyanhrxy/connect/examples/electron/renderer-with-assets/README.md

 ## Electron renderer process with assets

-`trezor-connect` files are hosted inside application filesystem and rendered inside `iframe` element.
+`@onekeyhq/connect` files are hosted inside application filesystem and rendered inside `iframe` element.

 This application can be also developed in browser since it doesn't require any electron specific behavior.